theorashid/notes/content/retrieval augmented generation.md

 providing the entire context from the database is very costly.
 Instead, we can use RAG to **provide only the most relevant context**.

-Set up the embeddings in a [[./PGVector + SQLModel|vector database]] .
+Set up the embeddings in a [[./PGVector + SQLModel|vector database]].
 Then, embed the query (`question`) and find the vector [similarity](https://www.pinecone.io/learn/vector-similarity/) (usually some sort of dot product) between the query and the embeddings to find the most relevant `context`.

-The search index finds **approximate matches** rather than exact match in scalar indexing.
+The search index finds **approximate matches** rather than an exact match in scalar indexing.
 See some different [index strategies](https://www.datastax.com/guides/what-is-a-vector-index).

 We can use [LangChain to perform RAG](https://python.langchain.com/docs/use_cases/question_answering/sources).